-As a member of the firm's Executive Committee, John concentrates his practice in the areas of municipal law, governmental defense litigation, land use and redevelopment.
-He has represented public entities, as well as land use applicants, for 30 years.
+As chair of the firm's municipal and government department, John concentrates his practice in the areas of municipal law, governmental defense litigation, land use and redevelopment.
+He has represented public entities, as well as land use applicants, his entire career.
 He regularly represents national clients in processing development applications before land use boards.
-He also represents dozens of public entities in defending class action lawsuits, police liability claims, constitutional law challenges, and various other actions against municipalities and counties.
+He also represents dozens of public entities in defending class action lawsuits, police liability claims, constitutional law challenges, and various other actions against public entities.

 John has lectured to Joint Insurance Fund organizations, police associations, and on behalf of the New Jersey State League of Municipalities, the New Jersey Association of Counties, and the New Jersey Institute for Continuing Legal Education on such topics as federal constitutional law issues, suits brought under 42 U.S.C.
 Section 1983, the New Jersey Tort Claims Act, Transfer of Development Rights legislation, “Pay to Play” issues, class action lawsuits and the daily operations of local government.